Forget Camera Settings and Make Better Photos

 Related Read • Is The Best Travel Camera Medium Format?

 I’ve spent a year traveling with my Pentax 645z and the only camera settings I’ve used are basically aperture and ISO.
 I shoot in aperture mode 99% of the time.
 You’ll learn how to make better photos if you focus on other things rather than complicated camera settings.

 The important thing to learn is composition.
 It’s what a good photograph is all about and knowing how to compose a shot will drastically improve your photos.
+It doesn’t have anything to do with knowing all the camera settings.
 One of the best ways to learn about composition is to look at photos of photographers you admire.
 Look at their photos and analyze where they place the subjects and how they compose the different elements in their photos.

 Rule of thirds and golden ratio